Profession Calculators

 Common Mistakes to Avoid

-• Only comparing the monthly mortgage payment to monthly rent.
-The true cost of ownership includes property taxes, insurance, maintenance, and opportunity cost of the down payment.
+• Comparing only monthly mortgage payment to monthly rent.
+The true cost of ownership includes property taxes (1% to 2.5% of value annually), insurance, maintenance (1% of value annually), HOA fees, and the opportunity cost of the down payment.
+These add $1,000 to $1,800/month to typical ownership costs that the basic payment comparison ignores.

-• Forgetting transaction costs when selling.
-Selling a home costs 7-9% of the sale price in agent commissions, closing fees, and transfer taxes.
+• Ignoring transaction costs when selling.
+Selling a home costs 7% to 9% of the sale price in agent commissions, closing fees, and transfer taxes.
+On a $450,000 home, that is $31,500 to $40,500 in one-time exit costs that must be recovered by appreciation before buying beats renting.

 Frequently Asked Questions